GuillaumeDua/CppShelf/docs/details/indexes/ag_index.md

 #### Formatting and printing (experimentale, WIP)

 ⚠️ This section is **experimentale**, and **SHOULD NOT** be used in production.
-Breaking changes are very likely, as the API is instable for now.
+Breaking changes are very likely, as the API is instable **for now**.

 All options in this section are opt-ins *(`OFF` by default)*